-10 Super-Easy Healthy Travel Tips We Can Learn from Celebrities
+10 Easy Healthy Travel Tips Worth Stealing from Celebrities

-When you’re jet-setting across the world and exploring new places, the last thing on your mind is staying fit and healthy.
+When your career requires you to jet-set around the world, spending tons of time on planes and in hotels, it might seem easy for fitness and nutrition to take a backseat.
 (Why work out in your hotel when you can gorge on pizza in Italy or down a few bowls of ramen in Japan?)
-And though it’s everyone choice to exercise or eat healthy on their vacation, frequent traveling can spin your self-care and fitness routine out of whack.
+Still, for models and actresses who spend so much time on the go, travel isn’t always a vacation, and if they behaved like it was, their energy and well-being might take a hit.

-A-list jet-setters like Lily Aldridge, Karlie Kloss, and Jessica Alba likely know this first hand, which is why they’ve come up with several nifty travel secrets to have fun on trips, while still not going crazy.
-To take a page from their well-traveled passports, we rounded up 10 celebrity-approved tips on how to stay fit and healthy while on the go.
-From clever in-hotel workout hacks to how to make sure your vacation is germ-free, check out these stars’ healthy travel tips, ahead.
+A-list frequent travelers like Lily Aldridge, Karlie Kloss, and Jessica Alba likely know this firsthand, which is why they each have their own hacks that allow them to have fun on trips while not allowing their wellness routines to spin totally out of whack.

+To take a page out of their well-worn passports, we collected 10 celebrity-approved strategies on how to stay fit and feeling good while in transit.
+From clever in-hotel workout tricks to ensuring that your trip is as germ-free as possible, check out these stars’ healthy travel tips, ahead.

 Karlie Kloss — Use Fitness Apps in Lieu of Classes and a Personal Trainer